Candy 66

 Candy66 is an alternative metal band from Venezuela formed in Caracas in 1998.
 This band's breakthrough across the country began in 2000 when they won the first place at the Festival Nuevas Bandas, a musical contest that features newborn bands of different genres from all over the country.
 They have quoted many bands as their influences, such as Black Sabbath, Faith No More, Pantera, Nirvana, among others.

+History

 The band have released four studio albums, P.O.P.
 (Para Otras Personas) (For Other People - in English translation) in 2001, A+ in 2003, Evolutio released in 2009 and Nueva Guerra (New War - in English translation) in 2013.
 They also released a live album 5 Mundos (5 Worlds) in 2004.

 They released several singles after 2015 such as Sombras en el Sol (2015), Estelar (2019), and Hijos del Abismo (2019).
-In 2020, the band released a special video clip with a recognized Venezuelan rapper named NK Profeta, an acoustic version of their song "Invisible".
+In 2020, the band released a special video clip with a recognized Venezuelan rapper named NK Profeta, an acoustic version of their song "Invisible."

+In October 2023 the band released the track "Losers" as the first single off an album they plan to release at a later date.
+A video of the song accompanied the release, directed by Reexon Escobar.